Despire/despire.github.io/_posts/2024-10-11-fearless-concurrency-atomics-mutexes-channels.markdown

 func f2() chan<- struct{} {} // returns a write-only channel
 ```

 To streamline working with multiple goroutines at once, go also provides the `select{}` statement as part of the language.
 Select behaves like a switch statement, but only works with channels.
-It blocks until one of the used channels is ready, or if none are ready and the default case is present, it executes the default case.
+It blocks until one of the used channels is ready, or if none are ready and the default case is present it executes the default case.

 ```go
 select{